pjr22/java-serializer/README.md

 ### Constructor Selection

 The deserializer uses [`ConstructorAnalyzer`](src/com/pjr22/serialization/inspector/ConstructorAnalyzer.java) to select the best constructor:
+1. Supports all constructor visibility levels (public, protected, package-private, private)
-1. Prefers constructors with more parameters
+2. Prefers constructors with more parameters
-2. Matches parameter names to field names
+3. Matches parameter names to field names
-3. Handles type conversions (e.g., int to long)
+4. Handles type conversions (e.g., int to long)
-4. Falls back to default constructor and setters if needed
+5. Falls back to default constructor and setters if needed

+**Note:** Non-public constructors are made accessible via reflection during deserialization, allowing the library to work with classes that use protected or private constructors (e.g., builder pattern classes).

 ## Testing